What does scientific research tell us about the best diet for excellent health?

 “Health and life span is determined by the proportion of fat versus sugar people burn throughout their lifetimes.
 The more fat you burn as fuel, the healthier you will be.”

-The best diet plan ensures your body has all of building blocks it needs to repair damage, grow new cells, and make energy for all the things you need to do on a daily basis in support of your life.
+The best diet plan ensures your body has all of the building blocks it needs to repair the damage, grow new cells, and make energy for all the things you need to do on a daily basis in support of your life.